Preparing for auditions

 We strongly recommended auditioning during the main auditions if possible.

-Nationals of many countries outside the EEA will need a visa to travel to the UK.
+Nationals of many countries outside the EEA may need to apply for a visa before travelling to the UK.
 You can check whether you need a visa on the UK Government website.
-Provided you are only coming to the UK for your audition and not for any study or work you can enter the country on a general visitor visa.
+Provided you are only coming to the UK for your audition and not for any study or work you can enter the country on a Standard visitor visa.
+If you need a letter confirming the details of your audition to support your visa application, you can e-mail us to request one at admissions@rcm.ac.uk once your audition date has been published on UCAS Conservatoires.
+The UK Home Office's standard processing time for most visa applications is 15 working days.

 If you require assistance you can contact our Admissions team.